GetNetUPAM: Ecologically Informed Nested Cross-Validation and Noise-Robust Attention for Marine Bioacoustic Monitoring: Acknowledgments

 \section{Acknowledgments}

-The author acknowledges Microsoft Copilot for assistance with grammar and structural edits, contextual extrapolation in the results section, and figure preparation with extensive human input \cite{66}.
+This work was supported by the National Science Foundation under Grant No. \href{https://www.nsf.gov/awardsearch/showAward?AWD_ID=2346643}{\#2346643}, the U.S. Department of Defense under Award No. \href{https://dtic.dimensions.ai/details/grant/grant.14525543}{\#FA9550-23-1-0495}, and the U.S. Department of Education under Grant No. P116Z240151.
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation, the U.S. Department of Defense, or the U.S. Department of Education.
+The author acknowledges Microsoft Copilot for assistance with grammar and structural edits, contextual extrapolation in the results section, and figure preparation with extensive human input \cite{Copilot}.
 All core ideas, analyses, and interpretations are the author’s own based on previous literature and experimental analysis, as cited in the manuscript.

 { }